vechain/vechain-sdk-js/docs/templates/transactions.md

 [example](examples/transactions/tx_dependency.ts)

 ## Example: Transaction Simulation
-Simulates the execution of a transaction and allows to estimate the gas cost of a transaction without sending it, as well as to check the return value/result(s) of the transaction.
+Simulates the execution of a transaction and allows (1) to estimate the gas cost of a transaction without sending it and (2) to check the return value/result(s) of the transaction.
 Note - the result of a transaction might be different depending on the state(block) you are executing against.

 [example](examples/transactions/simulation.ts)